UNICEF: Listen to children, take action to enable them explore potentials - New Telegraph

-As Nigeria joined other countries in the world to mark the World Children’s Day 2020, UNICEF Representative in Nigeria, Peter Hawkins has urged governments, parents, guardians, and other stakeholders to listen to children with a view to pave the way and enable them explore their potentials.
+As Nigeria joined other countries to mark the World Children’s Day 2020, UNICEF Representative in Nigeria, Peter Hawkins has urged governments, parents, guardians, and other stakeholders to listen to children with a view to pave the way and enable them explore their potentials.

-He made the call at an event in Lagos recently, to commemorate this year’s World Children’s Day/the official unveiling of ‘Lara and Ali, an animation representing children.
+He made the call at an event in Lagos, to commemorate this year’s World Children’s Day/the official unveiling of ‘Lara and Ali, an animation representing children.

 According to him, against the background of the coronavirus pandemic, this year has posed challenges for children but noted that the recent #ENDSARS protests have given youths a voice.